The Second World War (book series): Six Volumes

 As various archives have been opened, several deficiencies of the work have become apparent.
 Some of these are inherent in the position Churchill occupied as a former prime minister and a serving politician.
 He could not reveal ongoing military secrets, such as the work of the code breakers at Bletchley Park, or the planning of the atomic bomb.
 As stated in the author's introduction, the book concentrates on the British war effort.
 Other theatres of war are described largely as a background.
-The descriptions of the fighting on the Eastern Front and to a lesser extent, of the Pacific War are sketchy.
-Although he is usually fair, some personal vendettas are aired, for example against Sir Stafford Cripps, at one time considered by some the "only possible alternative wartime Prime Minister" to Churchill.
-He modified a number of passages when he learnt that General Dwight Eisenhower was to run for the US presidency, removing any remarks which might harm the "special relationship" which he intended to establish (or re-establish) with the new president.